-2: always force reregister regardless of the error (for example this will attempt to reregister even if user supplied wrong username/password and server rejected the registration because of the wrong credentials)
+2: always force reregister regardless of the error (for example this will attempt to reregister even if user supplied wrong username/password and server rejected the registration because of the wrong credentials) Default value is 1.

 Set to false to prevent unregister messages to be sent (for example to prevent unregister on web page reload).
 Default is true.